-In May, I shared a screen shot of my inbox to demonstrate how difficult it is to stand out from the crowd with your sales emails.
-It was the best way for me to illustrate the sheer number of cold emails I get every hour of every day of every week.
-With so much noise in my inbox (not to mention the issue of limited time), there’s a good chance I’m not opening all of those emails.
+As salespeople and professionals, I'm sure you can relate to the sheer number of cold emails I get every hour of every day of every week.
+With so much noise in our inboxes (not to mention the issue of limited time), there’s a good chance we're not opening all of those emails.

 While I am more likely to view this person’s email due to our upcoming commitment and prior relationship, I expect more from the email in terms of content.

 The Importance of a Pre-Meeting Email